 buy demeyere atlantis cookware:

-Copper-Plated Cookware
+Review: Copper-Plated Cookware

 Copper-plated cookware is essentially some other metal--in the case of the Revereware we link to here, stainless steel--with a thin layer of copper applied to it.
 Copper plating is primarily for appearance, and has little effect on heating performance (it's too thin).

-People do love these Revere sauce pans, which may be nostalgia more than anything: most of us over 40 remember our mothers using these pans.
+A lot of people love these Revere sauce pans, which may be nostalgia more than anything: most of us over 40 remember our mothers using these pans.
 But the truth is that the quality is mediocre at best, and has gone downhill since their height of popularity in the 1960s (read the Amazon reviews to see what we mean).
 This is non-clad stainless steel, so the only heating properties come from the thin layer of copper plating.

 If you want true copper performance, copper plating is not the way to go.
 Thus, we don't have any recommendations in this category.
 If you want inexpensive cookware, you're better off buying a decent All-Clad knockoff like Cuisinart Multiclad Pro.